sol-eng/plumber-slack/README.md

 request (ie, we can’t send some secret with the request and verify against it).
 This endpoint is used in the messages we return to Slack, and Slack just views this as an image URL to which it makes a `GET` request.
+In order to ensure that this works as expected, `#* @preempt verify` is added to the definition of this endpoint so that the `verify` filter doesn’t apply here.
 Additional work needs to be done in order to ensure that only authorized requests can be made to this endpoint so that customer history isn’t easily accessed by anyone.
 Also, note that this endpoint makes use of [dynamic routes](https://www.rplumber.io/docs/routing-and-input.html#dynamic-routes) so that the path includes the parameter passed to the underlying function.